 Insurers shall provide financial responsibility identification cards to insureds which shall be valid only for the period for which coverage has been paid for by the insured.
 If the insurer & the insured both agree, the insurer may issue the financial responsibility identification card solely in electronic format.
 Financial responsibility identification cards shall disclose the period for which coverage has been paid by the insured & shall contain such other information as required by the department of insurance.
-When the insured has financed premiums through a premium finance company or where the insured is on an insurer sponsored or agency sponsored payment plan, Financial responsibility ID cards, maybe issued for periods of six months even though such payment by the insured maybe for a period less than six months.
-Nothing in this subsection shall be construed to require the immediate issuance of Financial responsibility ID cards where insured replaces an insured vehicle, adds a vehicle or increases coverages under an existing policy for which a premium adjustment is required.
+When the insured has financed premiums through a premium finance company or where the insured is on an insurer sponsored or agency sponsored payment plan, Financial responsibility ID cards, maybe issued for periods of six months even though such payment by the insured to require the immediate issuance of Financial responsibility ID cards where insured replaces an insured vehicle, adds a vehicle or increases coverages under an existing policy for which a premium adjustment is required.